The Strange Woman: Plot

 Ephraim returns, with Jenny telling him "You can't come into this house, you wretched coward...You've killed your father."
 He becomes a hopeless drunk, hating her and speaking freely about her deceitful ways.
-Isaiah's superintendent in the timber business, John Evered (George Sanders), goes to confront Ephraim but isn't sure whether to believe the harsh words he hears about Jenny.
+Isaiah's superintendent in the timber business, John Evered, goes to confront Ephraim but is not sure whether to believe the harsh words he hears about Jenny.

-Jenny proceeds to seduce Evered, who is engaged to marry her best friend, Meg Saladine (Hillary Brooke), the judge's daughter.
+Jenny seduces Evered, who is engaged to marry her best friend, Meg Saladine, the judge's daughter.
 Lust overtakes them during a thunderstorm.
 After their wedding, Evered is eager to have children, but Jenny learns she cannot bear any.
 She confesses this to her new husband after some delay, fearful of his rejection of her, but to Jenny's relief, Evered wholeheartedly affirms his love.

-A traveling evangelist, Lincoln Pettridge (Edward Biby), preaches a sermon of fire and brimstone that results in Jenny's searing confession to her husband that all Ephraim had said about her was true.
+A traveling evangelist, Lincoln Pettridge, preaches a sermon of fire and brimstone that results in Jenny's searing confession to her husband that all Ephraim had said about her was true.
 Evered goes off to be by himself at a lumber camp, and Jenny learns that Meg has gone to see Evered there.
 In the cabin, knowing of his love for Jenny, Meg tells him to go back to his wife.
-Jenny pulls up to the cabin right afterward and, seeing them together frantically whips her horse, bearing down on them with her carriage.
+Jenny arrives at the cabin and, seeing them together, frantically whips her horse, bearing down on them with her carriage.
 It hits a rock, careens off a cliff and Jenny is mortally wounded.
 Her dying words are an expression of her passionate feelings for Evered, who has let her know true love.

 Cast

 Production

 The production dates were from December 10, 1945, to mid-March 1946 at the Samuel Goldwyn Studios.
 Hedy Lamarr and Jack Chertok formed a partnership to produce this film.
 Production on the film was shut down between December 13, 1945, and January 3, 1946, due to Lamarr contracting influenza.

 The film's sets were designed by the art director Nicolai Remisoff.

 The film went over budget by $1 million but was a moderate success at the box office.

-Douglas Sirk directed, uncredited, the opening sequence with Jenny Hager as a child: executive producer Hunt Stromberg declared his dissatisfaction with the original footage of Ulmer's own daughter Arianné who played the young Jenny – she was purportedly not nasty enough – and so he and Hedy Lamarr enlisted Sirk to reshoot the scenes using Jo Ann Marlowe who had appeared in Sirk's own A Scandal in Paris earlier that year, and who had also featured as Joan Crawford's daughter Kay in Michael Curtiz' Mildred Pierce.
+Douglas Sirk directed, uncredited, the opening sequence with Jenny Hager as a child: executive producer Hunt Stromberg declared his dissatisfaction with the original footage of Ulmer's own daughter Arianné playing the young Jenny – she was purportedly not nasty enough – so he and Hedy Lamarr enlisted Sirk to reshoot the scenes using Jo Ann Marlowe, who had appeared in Sirk's own A Scandal in Paris earlier that year, and who had also featured as Joan Crawford's daughter Kay in Michael Curtiz' Mildred Pierce.